Procida: Geography

+Demographics

+As of 2026, the population is 9,971, of which 49.2% are male, and 50.8% are female.
+Minors make up 13.6% of the population, and seniors make up 27.0%.

+Immigration

+As of 2025, immigrants make up 6.0% of the population.
+The 5 largest foreign countries of birth are Ukraine, Bulgaria, the United States, Poland, and Romania.

 Culture

 Several writers have set their novels in Procida.
-These include Graziella written by Alphonse de Lamartine, who came to Procida from Bourgogne at the beginning of the 19th century while in the French army; and Arthur's Island (1957) by Elsa Morante.
+These include Graziella written by Alphonse de Lamartine, who came to Procida from Bourgogne at the beginning of the 19th century while in the French army; and Arturo's Island (1957) by Elsa Morante.

 Procida has been chosen as a film set for numerous films (more than 30 films) including The Postman and The Talented Mr. Ripley.
 Procida was also the site of filming for scenes in Cleopatra, starring Elizabeth Taylor and Richard Burton.
 Specifically, the harbour of Procida was shown in scenes related to Cleopatra's barge, which was intended to represent the harbour of the ancient city of Tarsus in Asia Minor.
 In anachronistic Hollywood fashion, the baroque dome of the church in Procida can be seen in the background as the golden Egyptian barge of Cleopatra is docking in the port.